Nehaps29/weather_app/README.md

 # weather_app

 ## Password Generator
-My motivation behind creating this app was to make password generation easier for users.
-It is simple to use and gives you various options like length of password and use of special characters etc. for creating a unique password.
-Users just have to click on the Generate Password button and select the desired character set, and password will be generated.
+My motivation behind creating this app was to get weather forecast for next 5 days.
+This app is build with using openweather API (which requires key authentication).
+I have used current weather and forecast API for this app.
+It has local storage which show already searched cities.
+Any incorrect city name will not show any data.
+The data is displayed in Imperial units

 ## Installation
-Browser to open the link: https://nehaps29.github.io/simplePassword_generator/
+Browser to open the link:

 App looks like below picture: